ML4SE2022/group7/README.md

 #### Stopping and removing the container

-To stop the container without removing data, execute:
+To stop the container without removing data, execute the following:
 ```bash
 task docker:stop
 ```

-To remove the container and all its data (like the trained models), execute:
+To remove the container and all its data (like the trained models), execute the following:
 ```bash
 task docker:down
 ```

 ### Without Docker

-Make sure that you are running Python 3.7 (check with `python -V`).
+Ensure that you are running Python 3.7 (check with `python -V`).

-To display the tasks, relevant to the training, execute:
+To display the tasks relevant to the training, execute the following:
 ```bash
 task -l
 ```

-To display all the tasks (including intermediate ones, like data processing or virtual environment creation), execute:
+To display all the tasks (including intermediate ones, like data processing or virtual environment creation), execute the following:
 ```bash
 task --list-all
 ```